ManishZ007/easy-authentication/README.md

 ```

 **Set Up Environment Variables**
-create a file called .env.loacl in your root root project and add this content in it
+create a file called .env.local in your root root project and add this content in it

 ```bash